yigitaksoy/Digital-House/README.md

 - Source code for the brush stroke highlight effects on Services Page is from [Andy Hooke](https://www.andyhooke.co.uk/how-to-add-a-paint-stroke-highlight-to-text-using-css-in-divi/).
 - Bootstrap snippet used for the Pricing Page is from [Startbootstrap.com](https://startbootstrap.com/snippets/pricing-table).
 - Idea for the Contact page with Map is from [Wrappixel](https://snippets.wrappixel.com/contact-form-with-map/).
-- Bootstrap 4 Responsive Google Map code snippet is from [Codeply](https://www.codeply.com/p/i4K1zrn6u3).
+- Bootstrap 4 Responsive Google Map source code is from [Codeply](https://www.codeply.com/p/i4K1zrn6u3).

 ## Acknowledgements
 - I would like to thank my mentor Nishant Kumar for his valuable input thoughout this project.